abusk/learning-inshorts/security/encoding_decoding.md

 decoded_ascii_text = encoded_ascii_text.decode('ascii')  # Decode ASCII byte string to ASCII text
 print("Decoded ASCII Text:", decoded_ascii_text) # Output: Hello World!
 ```
+#### 2. Unicode Encoding:
-2. **Unicode Encoding**: Unicode is a character encoding standard that aims to represent every character from every language in the world.
+Unicode is a character encoding standard that aims to represent every character from every language in the world.
 It supports a much larger range of characters compared to ASCII and is commonly used for internationalization and multilingual applications.
 ```text
 'a': U+0061 (hexa), 01100001 (binary)
 'b': U+0061 (hexa), 01100010 (binary)